Cornelio Saavedra: Early life

-The Regiment of Patricians
+British invasions

-Buenos Aires was involved in the British invasions of the Río de la Plata in 1806, when British forces led by William Carr Beresford captured the city.
+Buenos Aires was involved in the British invasions of the River Plate in 1806, when a British expeditionary force led by William Carr Beresford captured the city.
 Saavedra was still a civilian by then.
-Santiago de Liniers organized an army in Montevideo to re-capture Buenos Aires, and Saavedra was among the civilians that joined Liniers, despite the lack of military instruction.
+Santiago de Liniers organized a force in Montevideo to re-capture Buenos Aires, and Saavedra was among the civilians that joined Liniers, despite the lack of military instruction.
 His role in this battle was a minor one.
-Liniers successfully re-captured Buenos Aires, and organized the city's defences against a likely British counter-attack.
-All the male population of the city aged from 16 to 50 was drafted into the army, and divided in battalions by casta or origin.
+Liniers successfully re-captured Buenos Aires, and organized the city's defences against a possible British counter-attack.
+All the male population of the city aged from 16 to 50 was drafted into the military, and divided in battalions by casta or origin.
 The largest one was the Regiment of Patricians, made up of volunteer infantrymen born in Buenos Aires.
 The regiment was composed of three infantry battalions, commanded by Esteban Romero, Domingo Urien and Manuel Belgrano, who would later pass that command to Juan José Viamonte.
 Each battalion could elect their own leaders, including their commander, and the Regiment of Patricians elected Saavedra.

-The British returned in 1807.
-Cornelio Saavedra marched to Montevideo, but was informed at Colonia del Sacramento of the capture of the city.
-The British planned to use it as a staging point for their planned invasion of Buenos Aires.
-To frustrate the British operations, Saavedra ordered the withdrawal of all military hardware from Colonia, considered indefensible at that point, and mobilized those troops and equipment to Buenos Aires to fortify the city.
-The renewed attack to Buenos Aires took place shortly afterwards, the British army consisting of 8,000 soldiers and 18 cannons—significantly more than the 1,565 men and 8 cannons used for the first British invasion attempt.
-After an initial victory in the pens of Miserere, the British army entered the city of Buenos Aires on July 5.
+The British launched another invasion in 1807 led by John Whitelocke.
+Saavedra marched to Montevideo, but was informed at Colonia del Sacramento of the capture of the city of British, who intended to use it as a staging point for their planned invasion of Buenos Aires.
+To frustrate further British operations, Saavedra ordered the withdrawal of all military hardware from Colonia, considered indefensible at that point, and mobilized those troops and equipment to Buenos Aires to fortify the city.
+The renewed attack to Buenos Aires took place shortly afterwards, the British force consisting of 8,000 soldiers and 18 cannons—significantly more than the 1,565 men and 8 cannons used for the first invasion attempt.
+After defeating local forces at the pens of Miserere, the British entered the city of Buenos Aires on July 5.